 With great power comes great responsibility

-There are major concerns about this new extension of HMRC’s power.
-The Government has suggested that it’s similar in practice to child maintenance payments, but in that case the Department of Work and Pensions works as an intermediary between two parties.
+There were major concerns about the extension of HMRC’s power.
+The Government suggested that it’s similar in practice to child maintenance payments, but in that case the Department of Work and Pensions works as an intermediary between two parties.
 In this scenario HMRC are acting solely in their own interest.

-This wasn’t the only overzealous tax collecting power announced in the budget, either.
+This wasn’t the only overzealous tax collecting power announced in past budgets, either.
 HMRC can now take money from people simply if they think they may be using illegal tax avoidance methods.

 This means they keep the cash until legal proceedings are over, paying it back with interest if they lose.
 These rules will apply retrospectively to the existing 65,000 outstanding tax avoidance cases.
 Again, no magistrate or judge is required, meaning HMRC has hugely increased its tax collection powers with no new independent safeguards or checks.

 For example, it is thought one in three people have the wrong tax code and don’t even know.
-A recent article found that 71% of individuals surveyed who were placed on the wrong tax code were overpaying taxes.
+According to HMRC, 3.5 million people paid too much tax in their review.

-Ronnie Ludwig, a partner at Saffrey Champness, is strongly against the idea.
+Ronnie Ludwig, a partner at Saffrey Champness, is strongly against the power.
 He said:

 Can HMRC take my money?